Venice Charter: Revisions

 Beginning with the World Heritage Convention (1972), some of the limited explanations in the Venice Charter were revised.
 The understanding of cultural heritage, which was expressed as historic monuments, was categorized as monuments, groups of buildings and sites.
 Later on The Nara Document on Authenticity (1994) carried out the responsibility to clarify the authenticity related issues which were expressed in the articles 6 and 7 of the Venice Charter.

 In the Naples ICOMOS meeting on 7 November 1995; the question ‘Should there be a review of the Venice Charter?’ was discussed with participation of Raymond Lemaire, the reporter of the Venice Charter in 1964.
 Thirty years after the Venice Charter, Lemaire declared that: "Charters are fashionable.
 They are considered to contribute to directing action.
 However they never contain more than the minimum on which the majority has agreed.
 Only exceptionally do they cover the whole of the issue which concerns them.
 This is the case with the Venice Charter."
 He further stated his opinions about the present understanding of monuments and their restoration.
 He pointed out the necessity of a new document, or an effective adaptation, with consideration of the need "to be addressed with caution and wisdom, with respect for all cultures and above all with ethical and intellectual discipline."

-The Venice Charter has itself become an historic document.
+The Venice Charter has itself become a historic document.
 While some of its guidelines are considered to have proven their worth by both its supporters and critics, there are now plans for it to be rewritten.